TinyStepper

 Why it helps

 Puppet play is a recognised therapeutic technique in child psychology because the puppet acts as a psychological 'safe distance' — children can explore emotions, practise social scripts, and express worries through the puppet without feeling exposed.
 The dramatic play element also stretches receptive and expressive language simultaneously, as children listen to the puppet's story and formulate responses.
 Research consistently shows that children use more complex language when talking to and through puppets than in ordinary conversation.
+The NHS advises that helping toddlers name and understand their feelings is one of the most important things parents can do for emotional development.

 Variations